-- a decision to issue an exclusion to a person; - a decision, on application of a person under section 85, not to end interim bar imposed on the person's clearance; and - a decision, on the application of a person under section 117, not to end the suspension of the person's clearance.
+- a decision to issue an exclusion to a person; - a decision, on application of a person under section 85(3), not to end interim bar imposed on the person's clearance; - a decision, on the application of a person under section 116(4)(b), not to end the suspension of the person's clearance; and - a decision, on application of a person under section 130, to not cancel the person's exclusion.

-The Bill also sets out the process for internal and external review (new sections 138ZR-138ZY of the DSA), including that an affected person for a reviewable decision may apply to the tribunal for a review of the decision only if:
+The Bill also sets out the process for internal and external review (new sections 138ZR-138ZY of the DSA), including that an affected person for a reviewable decision may apply to the Queensland Civil and Administrative Tribunal (QCAT) for a review of the decision only if:

-• the affected person has applied for an internal review of the decision; and

-• the internal review application has been decided or is taken to have been decided.
+- the affected person has applied for an internal review of the decision; and - the internal review application has been decided or is taken to have been decided.